 This versatility could be one explanation why crocodiles survived the meteor impact at the end of the Cretaceous period, in which the dinosaurs perished.
 Crocodiles generally thrive better in warm conditions because they cannot control their body temperature and require warmth from the environment.

 The climate during the age of dinosaurs was warmer than it is today, and that may explain why there were many more varieties of crocodiles than we see now.
 Being able to draw energy from the sun means they do not need to eat as much as a warm-blooded animal like a bird or a mammal.

 Dr. Stockdale added: “It is fascinating to see how intricate a relationship exists between the earth and the living things we share it with.
 The crocodiles landed upon a lifestyle that was versatile enough to adapt to the enormous environmental changes that have taken place since the dinosaurs were around.”

-The next step for the team’s research is to find out why some types of prehistoric crocodile died out, while others didn’t.
+The next step for the team’s research is to find out why some types of prehistoric crocodiles died out, while others didn’t.